0xNyk/0xNyk/README.md

 ---

 Builder and operator focused on AI agent infrastructure, developer tools, and local-first desktop products.
-Based in Da Nang, Vietnam — building wherever there is solid Wi-Fi.
+Building wherever there is solid Wi-Fi.

 ## What I believe